-Where an agency worker has a permanent contract with an agency that complies with certain detailed conditions, including the requirement for the agency to pay the worker between assignments, reg.10 of the Agency Workers Regulations 2010 (SI 2010/93) provides that the worker does not gain the right, after completion of the normal 12-week qualifying period, to the same pay that he or she would have received if directly recruited by the hirer.
+Where an agency worker has a permanent contract with an agency that complies with certain detailed conditions, including the requirement for the agency to pay the worker between assignments, reg.10 of the Agency Workers Regulations 2010 (SI 2010/93) provides that the worker does not gain the right, after completion of the normal 12-week qualifying period, to the same pay that they would have received if directly recruited by the hirer.
 This is often referred to as the Swedish derogation.

 While these workers do not accrue this right in relation to pay, they do benefit from all the other entitlements of agency workers under the Regulations.
 They have rights to access facilities and permanent employment opportunities from day one of the assignment and, once they have completed the 12-week qualifying period, they have a right to equality in the other basic terms and conditions of employment listed in the Regulations, ie with regard to the duration of working time, night work, rest periods, rest breaks and annual leave.

 The Regulations set out complex conditions that must apply to the contract and the period between assignments if the permanent contract is to take away the agency worker's right to equal pay.

 The contract must be in writing and must be entered into before the first assignment.
 It must set out:

 - the nature of the work that the agency worker may expect to be offered;